Benefits and Challenges

 Highway vehicles emit a significant share of the air pollutants that contribute to smog and harmful particulates in the U.S. FCVs powered by pure hydrogen emit no harmful pollutants.
 If the hydrogen is produced from fossil fuels, some pollutants are produced, but much less than the amount generated by conventional vehicle tailpipe emissions.

+Fuel cell vehicles are not yet commercially available, but a few hundred are being evaluated in field tests.
 Several challenges must be overcome before fuel cell vehicles (FCVs) will be a successful, competitive alternative for consumers.

 Onboard Hydrogen Storage

-Some FCVs store enough hydrogen to travel as far as gasoline vehicles between fill-ups—about 300 miles—but this must be achievable across different vehicle makes and models and without compromising customer expectations of space, performance, safety, or cost. more...
+Some FCVs store enough hydrogen to travel as far as gasoline vehicles between fill-ups—about 300 to 400 miles—but this must be achievable across different vehicle makes and models and without compromising customer expectations of space, performance, safety, or cost. more...

 FCVs are more energy efficient than conventional cars, and hydrogen contains three times more energy per weight than gasoline does.
 However, hydrogen gas contains only a third of the energy per volume gasoline does, making it difficult to store enough hydrogen to go as far as a gasoline vehicle on a full tank—at least within size, weight, and cost constraints.